lkiesow/python-feedgen/readme.md

 =============
-feedgenerator
+Feedgenerator
 =============

 This module can be used to generate web feeds in both ATOM and RSS format.
 The included PodcastGenerator furthermore includes all of Apples RSS extension for Podcasts.

-- copyright: 2013 by Lars Kiesow
+It is licensed under the terms of both, the FreeBSD license and the LGPL.
-- license: FreeBSD and LGPL, see license.bsd or license.lgpl for more details.
+Choose the one which is more convenient for you.
+For more details have a look at license.bsd and license.lgpl.

 -------------
 Create a Feed
 -------------

-To create a feed simply instanciate the FeedGenerator class and insert some data::
+To create a feed simply instantiate the FeedGenerator class and insert some data::

 	>>> from feedgenerator.feed import FeedGenerator